M81-Development/Osmund/README.md

 Compress to .zip

-All End, Flash it and enjoy！
+All end, flash it and enjoy！

 ## About Meizu M2 Note